 Placements by Operating and Capital Reserves are repayable on demand.
 Interest on the majority of these placements is payable at a fixed rate determined every January.
 The rate is the average annual investment return of the Fund's Investment Portfolio for the past six years or the average annual yield of three-year Government Bond for the previous year subject to a minimum of zero percent, whichever is the higher.
-This rate was fixed at 3.7% per annum for 2020 (2019: 2.9%).
+This rate was fixed at 4.7% per annum for 2021 (2020: 3.7%).

 The Future Fund was established on 1 January 2016.
-Placements by Future Fund comprise an initial endowment from the balance of the Land Fund and periodic top-ups from the General Revenue Account as directed by the Financial Secretary.
+Placements by Future Fund comprise an initial endowment from the balance of the Land Fund, periodic top-ups from the General Revenue Account and ad-hoc transfers from the Land Fund as directed by the Financial Secretary.
 These placements are divided into two portions: one linked with the performance of the Investment Portfolio and another linked with the performance of the Long-Term Growth Portfolio.
 Interest on these placements is payable at a composite rate which is computed annually, on a weighted average basis, with reference to the above-mentioned fixed rate determined for placements by Operating and Capital Reserves and the annual rate of return linked with the performance of the Long-Term Growth Portfolio.
-The composite rate for 2020 was 12.3% (2019: 8.7%).
+The composite rate for 2021 was 17.8% (2020: 12.3%).
+During the year, ad-hoc transfers from the Land Fund to the placements by Future Fund and withdrawal of placements by the Future Fund as directed by the Financial Secretary amounted to HK\$12,677 million (2020: Nil) and HK\$1 million (2020: HK\$19,539 million) respectively.
 Placements by Future Fund, together with the interest thereon (note 30), are repayable on 31 December 2025 unless otherwise directed by the Financial Secretary according to the terms of the placements.
-During the year, part of the placements by Future Fund amounting to HK\$19,539 million (2019: Nil) was withdrawn as directed by the Financial Secretary.